vmware/vic-product/installer/docs/BUILD.md

 Note: the VIC Engine artifact used when building the OVA must be named following the `vic_*.tar.gz` format.
 This is required by the OVA in order to automatically configure the VIC Engine UI plugins correctly for installation.

+###### Build Script Flow

+The VIC Appliance Builder is made up of three bash scripts `installer/build/build.sh`, `installer/build/build-ova.sh`, and `installer/build/build-cache.sh`.
+These three scripts set up the necessary environment variables needed to build VIC, download and make the component dependencies, and kick off the bootable build in a docker container.

+The `bootable` folder contains all the files needed to make a bootable ova.
+These include `build-main.sh`, which organizes the calls for `build-disks.sh`, `build-base.sh`, and `build-app.sh`.

+These three scripts are self-explanatory:
+ - `build-disks.sh`: Provisions local disk space for the boot and data drives.
+Installs grub2 to the boot drive.
+ - `build-base.sh`: Installs all repo components, like a linux kernel and coreutils, to the base disks.
+Can be cached as a gzipped tar.
+ - `build-app.sh`: Performs any necessary configuration of the ova by running all script provisioners in a chroot.

+The `bootable` folder also contains ovf template and tdnf repos for building the ova.

+There are many useful arguments for `build-main.sh`, but most notable is the `-b` argument for caching the base layer for faster builds.
+This option can be passed throught the first `build.sh` script, like `./build/build.sh ova-dev -b bin/.vic-appliance-base.tar.gz`.

+The general order of execution is `build.sh` -> `build-ova.sh`  -> `build-cache.sh` -> `bootable/build-main.sh` -> `bootable/build-disks.sh` -> `bootable/build-base.sh` -> `bootable/build-app.sh` -> ova export.

 #### Upload